What to Know About Modular Homes

 A Modular Home is Less Expensive

-Because the modular home is one of many being built by the same manufacturer, there are fewer costs associated with its construction with less possible downtime.
+Because the modular home is built by the same manufacturer, there are fewer costs associated with its construction and less possible downtime.

 A modular home cost can be up to 15% cheaper than a stick-built home and possibly even more affordable if you are building your home in a location that is hard to get to or far from major manufacturing centers.